PsiQ/qref/docs/design.md

     resources are sorted alphabetically by name.
 However, initial order of children is always preserved.

-## Why isn't routine a top level object?
+## Why isn't the program a top level object?

-The actual program you are representing in QREF is stored as `program` property of a top-level schema object, i.e.
+The actual program you are representing in QREF is stored as the `program` property of a top-level schema object, i.e.

 ```yaml
 version: v1